 What’s working and what isn’t in the localization of humanitarian response?
 What are the barriers to women’s leadership in all phases of humanitarian response?
 How is aid money flowing and what can Oxfam do to better align our programs with our local leadership principles and commitments?

 To inform our actions and to help build a more effective and equitable humanitarian system, Oxfam is engaged in continuous research and learning.
-(Take a look at our research reports,Oxfam's Righting the Wrong report, and a 2020 summary of what we are learning about good practices and promising paths forward.)
+(Take a look at our research and briefing papers and a summary of what we are learning about good practices and promising paths forward.)

 “Research is at the heart of our work on local humanitarian leadership,” says Namalie Jayasinghe, Oxfam researcher on gender and women’s rights.
 “It provides us with an evidence base from which to test our assumptions and systematically incorporate the views of local partners into our programs and advocacy."